Anna-Teresa Tymieniecka: Education and teaching career

-Her first husband was the Cracow art painter Leszek Dutka.
-In 1956 she married Hendrik S. Houthakker, Professor of Economy at Stanford University (1954-1960) and Harvard University (from 1960) and member of President Nixon's Council of Economic Advisers from 1969 to 1971.
+Her first husband was the Kraków art painter Leszek Dutka (1921–2014).
+In 1956 she married Hendrik S. Houthakker (1924–2008), Professor of Economy at Stanford University (1954–1960) and Harvard University (from 1960) and member of President Nixon's Council of Economic Advisers from 1969 to 1971.

 In 1979 she published, in collaboration with Karol Wojtyła, who had become Pope John Paul II in 1978, an English translation of Wojtyla's book "Osoba i czyn" (Person and Act).
 Person and Act, one of Pope John Paul II's foremost literary works, was initially written in Polish; it has been translated into French, Italian, German, Spanish, English and other languages.
 Tymieniecka's English translation is widely criticized.
 Critics of this work claim that Tymieniecka "changed the Polish translation, confusing its technical language and bending the text to her own philosophical concerns."
 It is also said that John Paul II did not agree with this translation.
 Besides, it was published before the definitive edition of the Polish version, which shows that it was not the final version that the author desired.
 Her critics suggest that the English title used by Tymieniecka, "The Acting Person" is indicative of the problems involved with the work, as the author's title was meant to convey the tension between subjective consciousness (person) and objective reality (act), an idea central to the written work and the message the author tried to convey.
 Despite widespread disagreement, Tymieniecka insisted in 2001 that her work is the "definitive" English edition of "Osoba i czyn".

-She served as Assistant Professor in Mathematics at the Oregon State College (1955–1956) and Assistant Professor at the Pennsylvania State University (from 1957).
+She served as assistant professor in mathematics at the Oregon State College (1955–1956) and assistant professor at the Pennsylvania State University (from 1957).
 She spent the years 1961–1966 at the Institute for Independent Study at Radcliffe College.
 In 1972–1973 she was Professor of Philosophy at St. John's University.